rajputsher/git_essentials/3_Diff_Delete_Move_Rename/README.md

 1. `git diff --staged` : Difference between repository and staged commit
 2. `git diff --cached`

+What is the difference between `git diff` and `git diff --staged`?

+`git diff` compares the changes to working directory files to the staging index, while `git diff --staged` compares staged files to the repository versions.

 ## Delete Files

 `git rm file_to_delete.txt`